Home Health & Wellness Divided Between Meditation & Prayer? Here’s the Difference Between the Two Practices

 Religious individuals around the world are praying for the desires and needs they have so that they can be met, but still, there are wars and violence when it comes to religion now, just as they existed in history.

-Does a universal prayer exist, a prayer which anyone could use, or does a global meditation exist, which can also be utilized by every one of us?
-Also, despite the beliefs in religions, and the possible existence of deities, could meditation and prayer intersect at some point, and even elevate every one of us, collectively?
-Could the meditation or [prayer be based on gratitude?
+Does a universal prayer exist, a prayer that anyone could use, or does a global meditation exist that can also be utilized by every one of us?
+Also, despite the beliefs in religions and the possible existence of deities, could meditation and prayer intersect at some point and even elevate every one of us collectively?
+Could the meditation or prayer be based on gratitude?
 Well, the universal law of attraction has to respond to focused energies of gratitude.

 Now, you can follow Conscious Reminder on Facebook & Instagram!